hyes92121/ml-tutorial/pytorch/readme.md

 ### Model

 Pytorch provides an `nn.Module` for easy definition of a model.
-A simple CNN model is defined as such:
+A simple CNN model can be defined as such:

 ```python
 import torch